2i2c-org/team-compass/projects/managed-hubs/incidents/process.md

    Incident update template
    ```
+### Make sure the incident is resolved
+   The {role}`Technology Lead` should be pulled in to validate and review the actions taken and suggested to be taken next.

 ### Communicate when the incident is resolved
    When we believe the incident is resolved, communicate with the Community Representative that things should be back to normal.